Ceymikey/InjectionLib/README.md

 # Discord webhooks java

 ### Implementing
-How to add the library to your code.
+How to add the library to your project.
 Its available for both maven and gradle
 #### Gradle implementation
 ```gradle
 repositories {